karlxlee/spin-finance-dashboard/README.md

 ## Project Sustainability

-As Spin Finance adds new markets and deploys to mainnet, Spin Finance Dashboard must be able to adapt.
+As Spin Finance adds new markets and deploys to mainnet, Spin Finance Dashboard must be able to adapt with ease.

+Adding a new market is simple; append the market id and market pair name in `config.json` in the root of the project.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).